 Can I bring Farmapram into the U.S?

-It can be dangerous to purchase alprazolam on the Internet or outside the U.S. Pharmaceutical laws outside the U.S. may not comply with safe-use regulations of the Food and Drug Administration (FDA).
-Medications purchased in other countries may contain dangerous ingredients, may be counterfeit, or may not be distributed by a legal pharmacy.
+It can be dangerous to purchase alprazolam on the Internet or outside the United States.
+Pharmaceutical laws outside the U.S. may not comply with safe-use regulations of the Food and Drug Administration (FDA).
+Medications purchased in some other countries may contain dangerous ingredients, may be counterfeit, or may not be distributed by a legal pharmacy.
 It may be against the law to bring these products into the US from a foreign country.

 What is alprazolam used for?